 Moon Dust

-Photo essay by Egyptian documentary photographer Mohamed Mahdy
+Photo Essay by Mohamed Mahdy

-16 February - 17 March 2022
+February 16 - March 17, 2022

 Moon Dust tells the story of Wadi ElQamar, a residential neighborhood in western Alexandria located less than a mile away from the Alexandria Portland Cement Company.
 The housing area lies directly in the path of the cement factory’s emission and toxic dust blankets the homes of nearly half of its residents, leading to chronic respiratory diseases and other health issues for the community.

 In this visual storytelling project, the camera looks at the lives of the people of Wadi ElQamar better than words ever can.
-Mahdy’s series of black & white landscape photographs capture the gigantic structure lurking in the background from multiple locations: streets, alleys, playgrounds and through the windows from inside houses.
+Mahdy’s series of black and white landscape photographs capture the gigantic structure lurking in the background from multiple locations: streets, alleys, playgrounds and through the windows from inside houses.
 In other instances, the factory is chosen as the backdrop for family portraits forming striking compositions.
 The photographic project is completed by a series of candid portraits of residents through layers of dust accumulated on windows.

-The photographs on view at the exhibition are reproductions of limited edition photographs that are for sale, and whose proceeds fund the medical expenses of Wadi ElQamar community to this day.
+The photographs on view at the exhibition are reproductions of limited edition photographs that are for sale, and whose proceeds fund the medical expenses of the Wadi ElQamar community to this day.

 Photography as Activism: Exhibition talk with Mohamed Mahdy